opencybersecurityalliance/stix-shifter/adapter-guide/cli-quick-lab.md

 ### 1. Open a terminal and install the required stix-shifter libraries

+This installs the core stix-shifter and utils library along with the STIX-bundle and QRadar connectors.

 ```
 pip install stix-shifter stix-shifter-utils stix-shifter-modules-stix_bundle stix-shifter-modules-qradar
 ```

-This installs the core stix-shifter and utils library along with the stix-bundle and QRadar connectors.

 ### 2. Store the STIX bundle URL in a bash variable

+This is a bundle of sample STIX data that will be used to demonstrate the `stix_bundle` connector.

 ```
 BUNDLE_URL=https://raw.githubusercontent.com/opencybersecurityalliance/stix-shifter/develop/data/cybox/crowdstrike/crowdstrike_detections_20210723.json
 ```

 ### 3. Store the sample result JSON in a bash variable

+This is a list of JSON objects containing sample data that will be used to demonstrate STIX translation.

 ```
 JSON_RESULTS=$(cat <<EOF